Creating an Inclusive Platform

 6. Images

 Visual representation is key to inclusivity.
 Images throughout platforms, emojis, and a selection of character representations are just a few areas that should include diverse imagery.
-Stock photo collections like the Gender Spectrum Collection, Lean In, Show Us, and No Apologies Collection makes it easy for platforms to find a variety of images.
+Stock photo collections like the Gender Spectrum Collection, Show Us, and No Apologies Collection makes it easy for platforms to find a variety of images.
 Additionally, where appropriate, such as in gaming, users should be able to select and mix a variety of genders, skin tones, and other external signifiers.

 7. Celebrating Culture